-Section 3.4 Approving Authority
+Section 3.4.
+Approving Authority

-The Planning Board administers this Chapter.
+The Board administers this Chapter.

-Section 3.5 Effect of Chapter on Other Ordinances
+Section 3.5.
+Effect of Chapter on Other Ordinances

-This Chapter does not repeal or modify or otherwise affect any other ordinance, resolution, rule or regulation of the County; however, wherever this Chapter imposes more stringent requirements, the provisions of this Chapter must prevail.
+This Chapter does not repeal or modify or otherwise affect any other ordinance, resolution, rule, or regulation of the County; however, wherever this Chapter imposes more stringent requirements, the provisions of this Chapter must prevail.

-Section 3.6 Submission Procedures for Subdivision Plans
+Section 3.6.
+Submission Procedures for Subdivision Plans

-- A. The Planning Board will consider subdivision of land as follows: - 1.
-Except for an administrative or minor subdivision under Divisions 50.6 and 50.7, a complete Preliminary Plan application must be submitted with application form and fee. - 2.
-The plat of all or part of an approved subdivision plan must be submitted with required supporting data and documents, an application form and a plat fee.
+- A. The Board will consider subdivision of land as follows: - Except for an administrative or minor subdivision under Divisions 50.6 and 50.7, the subdivider must submit a complete preliminary plan application form and payment of the required fee. - 2.
+The plat of all or part of an approved subdivision plan must be submitted with required supporting data and documents, a completed application form, and payment of the required fee.

-- B. Subdivision of Part of a Tract.
-The Director may reject a subdivision plan application for part of a tract if the size and shape of the property as submitted prevent designing a plan which will meet standards established by these regulations, and require all or a larger part of the tract to be platted to meet this Chapter, Chapter 49 or other laws or regulations. - C. Area within Pending Zoning Map Amendments.
-The Director may reject a subdivision plan if all or any part of the plan lies within the boundaries of a pending amendment to the zoning map.
-The plan may be resubmitted immediately after the final disposition of the pending amendment.
-This Subsection must not apply if any map amendment is still pending 6 months after the date of the submission of the plan. - D. Area within Pending Master Plan.
-The Planning Board may defer action on a proposed subdivision plan application, if all or any part of the plan is located in the boundaries of a pending Master Plan or Master Plan Amendment.
-For purposes of this section, a pending Master Plan or Master Plan Amendment is the public hearing Draft Master Plan or Master Plan Amendment. - 1.
-A proposed subdivision plan deferred under this Section may be resubmitted to the Planning Board either: - a.
-After the final disposition by the District Council of the pending Master Plan or the Master Plan amendment; or - No later than 12 months from the date the Planning Board approves the public hearing draft Master Plan or Master Plan amendment, unless there is a determination by the Planning Board that the subdivision plan application presents a substantial conflict with the proposed public hearing Draft Master Plan or Master Plan Amendment, in which case a subdivision plan application may be deferred at the option of the Planning Board for a maximum of 18 months from the date the Planning Board approves the public hearing Draft Master Plan or Master Plan Amendment, but in no event beyond the period in Subsection (a).
+- B. Subdivision of part of a tract.
+The Director may reject a subdivision plan application for part of a tract if the size and shape of the property as submitted prevent designing a plan that will meet standards established by these regulations, and require all or a larger part of the tract to be platted to meet this Chapter, Chapter 49, or other laws or regulations. - C. Properties with a pending water or sewer category change request.
+The Director may reject a subdivision plan application for a property undergoing review by the Council for a water or sewer category change request, and require Council action to approve the request before a preliminary plan application is accepted. - D. Area within pending zoning map amendments.
+The Director may reject a subdivision plan if all or any part of the plan is located within the boundaries of a pending amendment to the zoning map.
+The subdivider may resubmit the plan immediately after the final disposition of the pending amendment.
+This Subsection must not apply if any map amendment is still pending 6 months after the date of the submission of the plan. - E. Area within pending master plan.
+The Board may defer action on a proposed subdivision plan application, if all or any part of the plan is located in the boundaries of a pending master plan or master plan amendment.
+For purposes of this Section, a pending master plan or master plan amendment is the public hearing draft master plan or master plan amendment. - 1.
+The subdivider may resubmit a proposed subdivision plan deferred under this Section to the Board either: - a. after the final disposition by the District Council of the pending master plan or master plan amendment; or - b. no later than 12 months from the date the Board approves the public hearing draft master plan or master plan amendment, unless there is a determination by the Board that the subdivision plan application presents a substantial conflict with the proposed public hearing draft master plan or master plan amendment, in which case the Board may defer a subdivision plan application for a maximum of 18 months from the date the Board approves the public hearing draft master plan or master plan amendment, but in no event beyond the period in Subsection a.